With much of 2018 already visible in the rear-view mirror I’ve started to contemplate my travel itinerary for 2019.

 I’m still not sure where to go!
 Suggestions in the comments please people!

-Now I know what you’re all thinking, has she won big on Lottoland and spent all her winnings on travel?
+Now I know what you’re all thinking, has she inherited a load of cash and spent it all on travel?
 The answer, is no. Travel doesn’t have to cost to the earth, and you don’t have to fly half way around the world to find adventure.

 Consider yourself a frugal adventure traveller?
 Looking for 2019 travel bucket list inspiration?